Skip to main content

 The most effective support parents provide shifts from direct homework help in primary school to creating conditions for independent learning in secondary school.

 At Ancourage Academy Woodlands, we offer small group tuition (3-6 students) for secondary students in Mathematics, English, Science, and Chinese.
 Our tutors know the Woodlands school landscape and tailor their teaching accordingly.
-Book a trial class to experience our approach firsthand.
+Book a free trial class (usually $18) to experience our approach firsthand, or WhatsApp us with any questions.

 Common Questions About Woodlands Secondary Schools